OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

 Note that the Open Tree Taxonomy is *not* supposed to be a reference for nomenclature; it links to other sources for nomenclatural and other information.
 Nor is it a place to deposit curated taxonomic information.
-The taxonomy has not been vetted in detail, as that would be beyond the capacity and focus of the Open Tree project.
+The taxonomy has not been vetted in detail, as doing so would be beyond the capacity and focus of the Open Tree project.
 It is known to contain many taxon duplications and technical artifacts.
 Tolerating these shortcomings is a necessary tradeoff in